yanuar-nc/yii2-cms-adminlte/README.md

 ## Configuration

 Now we have arrive in configuration.
 The all configuration are in **environtments** folder.
-> Please check the folder for your refference.
+> Please check the folder for your reference.

 For more pleasure, when you have configured of **environtments** you can try to mixing this configuration using `php unit` on your command line.
 And then, *Yii Framework will guide you to configure*. **You must be try this!**